Apollo Global Management, Inc. 7.625% Fixed-Rate Resettable Junior Subordinated Notes due 2053 research snapshot

 information Richness

 B-level information richness for APOS.
-Issuer filings, the prospectus, indenture, and security terms are public, but current quote history, volume, technical indicators, and security-specific analyst coverage are limited compared with APO common stock.
+Issuer filings, the prospectus, indenture, and security terms are public, and daily NYSE price history for the last six months was available, but trading is thin and security-specific analyst coverage is limited compared with APO common stock.

 bias Check